 This study provides the first qualitative and quantitative analysis of active ant hitchhiking behavior using citizen science data.
-Our analysis reveals that exotic/invasive ants were the major “hitchhiker” as they were over-represented in our records.
-Exotic ants often achieve high local population densities in human-mediated environments (Holway et al. 2002), which may have contributed to the higher frequency of exotic/invasive ants hitchhiking on vehicles than native ants.
+Our analysis reveals that exotic/invasive ants were the major “hitchhikers” as they were over-represented in our records.
+Exotic ants often achieve high local population densities in human-mediated environments (Holway et al. 2002), which may have contributed to the higher frequency of exotic/invasive ants hitchhiking on vehicles compared to native ants.
 One major consequence of ant hitchhiking on vehicles is the accelerated spread of exotic/invasive ants.
-The distance between parking location and intended destination can be up to a few hundred kilometers (Fig. S1), largely exceeding the natural movements achievable through dispersal.
-Hitchhiking events can take place within several hours after parking, during which workers often carry brood along with queen(s) and move together to the vehicles.
-This suggests that ant hitchhiking is not merely foraging behavior but appears to be a colonization attempt, potentially driven by high population pressure and/or the availability of preferred nesting spots offered by vehicles such as pre-existing physical spaces and crevices.
+The distance between parking location and intended destination could be up to a few hundred kilometers (Fig. S1), largely exceeding the natural movements achievable through dispersal.
+Hitchhiking events could take place within several hours after parking, during which workers often carried brood along with queen(s) and moved together to the vehicles.
+This suggests that ant hitchhiking is not merely foraging behavior but appears to be a colonization attempt, potentially driven by high population pressure and the availability of preferred nesting spots offered by vehicles such as pre-existing physical space and crevices.
 Indeed, the exotic black cocoa ant (D. thoracicus), the most common hitchhiking species in our dataset, exhibits notably high local densities in central Taiwan and is frequently observed to move their nests from tree trunks to nearby pre-existing artificial structures with crevices (Hsu et al. 2022).

 Our analysis identified at least three factors that are critical for a successful ant hitchhiking event (Fig. 2).
 First, ants need to encounter a vehicle, which largely depends on their searching/exploratory behavior.
 More hitchhiking cases were reported in spring and summer compared to fall and winter (Fig. S2), consistent with ants generally foraging more actively under warmer conditions (Parr and Bishop 2022).
 Moreover, interactions between human behavior and ant habitats may lead to a higher probability of ants encountering vehicles.
 For example, arboreal ants typically exhibit frequent foraging activities and territorial patrolling around their nesting trees because of resource limitations in the canopies (particularly nitrogen availability) (Hashimoto et al. 2010).
 As vehicle operators often prefer parking sites with tree cover (McPherson 2001) (especially during the warmer seasons), arboreal ants’ encounter with vehicles can be largely increased.
-In fact, a large portion of our records involves the vehicles’ surface coming into contact with the leaves and twigs of nearby trees that serves as a physical pathway for ants to move onto the vehicles.
+In fact, a large portion of our records involved the vehicles’ surface coming into contact with the leaves and twigs of nearby trees, which serve as a physical pathway for ants to move onto the vehicles.

 Second, ants need to climb or hold onto the vehicle after locating it.
 The metallic paint on vehicle surface is slippery and may potentially select for species with good climbing/gripping abilities.
 The climbing and moving performance of ants is determined by the morphological characteristics of leg segments (Beutel et al. 2020).
-For instance, the fine hair arrays on the tarsus can increase the friction forces during vertical climbing .
 Arboreal ants have hooked pretarsal claws, well-developed adhesive pads, and fine tarsal hairs, allowing them to walk on smooth vertical substrates.
-Ground-dwelling ants, on the contrary, are less capable of moving on smooth surfaces such as vehicle paint due to their straight pretarsal claws and the lack of adhesive pads and tarsal hairs (Orivel et al. 2001, Billen et al. 2017).
+Ground-dwelling ants, on the contrary, are less capable of moving on smooth surface such as vehicle paint because of their straight pretarsal claws and the lack of adhesive pads and tarsal hairs (Orivel et al. 2001, Billen et al. 2017).